Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

                   timeout-minutes: 1
     ```

-    The `build.yml` instructs GitHub Actions to use the [`peaceiris/actions-hugo`][Hugo Actions] & [`nwtgck/actions-netlify`][Netlify Actions] to deploy the generated site.
-Further it's triggered on every push & PR event.
+    This file instructs GitHub Actions to use two workflows for deployment tasks.
+It'll set up Hugo, generate the static content & deploy it to Netlify.
+Further, it's triggered on every push & PR event.

 3. And finally, the piece of automation fun.
-Automating merging PRs opened by Dependabot.
+Automating PR merges opened by Dependabot.

    Remember the `automerge` labels in the Dependabot config file?
 This is where they come handy.
-We'll use [`pascalgn/automerge-action`][Auto Merge Action] to automatically merge any Pull Requests with the label `automerge`.
+We'll use [`pascalgn/automerge-action`][Auto Merge Action] to merge any Pull Requests with the label `automerge`.
+No need for manual intervention.

    And guess what?
-Dependabot has been configured to update every PR it opens with that label! 😆
+Dependabot is also configured to update every PR it opens with that label! 😆

-Thanks to all the automation features, you no longer have to even open the repository ever again!
+And thanks to all the automation features, you no longer have to even open the repository ever again!
 Automation FTW indeed! 🤣

 ## Final Words